vcuello/INFM600-Cuello-Wells/README.md

 8. Don’t know
 9. Refused

-From 2014 E-Reading and Gadgets: PIAL4  When you read electronic books or e-books, do you ever read them on your...
+From **2014 E-Reading and Gadgets**: PIAL4  When you read electronic books or e-books, do you ever read them on your...
 [INSERT ITEMS IN ORDER]?

 a.
 Tablet computer